PAST PROJECTS

 Halloween Pop-Ups

-Workshop: The Pop-Up Folio
+Workshop: Pop-Up Folio

 Montreal Children’s Library